[functional] Low performance on openqa production server

 Let's keep this ticket open for now and reference other related issues to see commonalities first before going further.

-#10 Updated by okurz over 1 year ago
+#10 Updated by okurz almost 3 years ago

 Sorry, after reviewing the current test failures I do not buy into the argument of "low performance on production server". #39059 gives more details.
 As riafarov also investigated in jobs we more likely have a problem still/again with https://bugzilla.suse.com/show_bug.cgi?id=1063638 .
 If there is anything else in specific cases then we should handle such as specific ones.
 Mentioning seemingly related job failures here should be beneficial nevertheless.